John Sterling Rockefeller: Expedition sponsorship

 Rockefeller funded a 1932 ornithological expedition to Timor and Sumba under the direction of Erwin Stresemann.
 Ernst Mayr later studied the resulting collection.

 Eponymous recognition

 Rockefeller is commemorated in the names of two birds.
 Turdus poliocephalus sterlingi (Sterling's thrush) is a subspecies of island thrush which was described by Ernst Mayr in 1944.
 Cinnyris rockefelleri (Rockefeller's sunbird) is found in Central Africa.
 It was described by James Chapin in his 1932 work The Birds of the Belgian Congo, Part I.

-Business and personal life
+Personal life

+On May 7, 1931, Rockefeller married Paula Watjen (1905–2000), daughter of Alexander Wilhelm Watjen (1877–1941) and Catharina Caroline "Katie" Watjen (née Fleitmann; 1883–1964).
+Her father was a European representative director of the Guaranty Trust Company.
+Her mother was a member of the Fleitmann family.
+They had two daughters;